vercas/vMake/README.md

 ## Build Process

 A build targets a specific (top-level) project, architecture and configuration.
+vMake can try to build multiple projects, architecture, and configuration combinations.

-vMake's goal is to construct the files listed in the output of the selected project.
+vMake's goal is to construct the files listed in the output of the selected project(s).
 To do this, it employs the work item resolution algorithm.

 ### Work Item Resolution